 Legends say that a young girl once found a small statue on a rock and took it home.
 The next day she found the statue back at the rock.
 Many people wash themselves with the water and drink the healing water from this rock; it never stops flowing and is very clean.

 It is devoted to the “Virgen de Los Ángeles” (The Lady of the Angeles), a small statue of the Virgin Mary carrying the infant Jesus, and was built in 1639.

 Because of the dark color, the statue is sometimes also referred to as “La Negrita”.
 The basilica was partially destroyed by an earthquake and was restored with a unique mix of colonial architecture as well as 19th century Byzantine style.

 Every year millions of people pilgrim on August 2nd to the Basílica to pay respect to Costa Rica’s patron Saint “La Negrita” or the “Little Black One,” a 15 cm tall statue of the Virgin Mary.
-Some walk straight for eight days and finish the last few hundreds meters on their knees.
+Some walk straight for eight days and finish the last few hundred meters on their knees.